So you like what we do and would like to donate to HBK?

 If that doesn’t suit you we can usually organise something.

-You think I’m joking.
+Don’t think I’m joking.
 If you ever wanted to say thank you to the HBK crew and dropped in with a cake on a Sunday afternoon I can confidently say that we and the HBK visitors would be very happy.